Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis

 \paragraph{Homology.}

 Homology is particularly relevant to our application and case study in GBM.
 Intuitively, not only does it describe contrasting physical tumor characteristics, but it also implicitly captures some information about the stage of disease progression.
 For example, {\em necrosis} is a form of cell injury which results in the premature death of cells. {\em Multifocality} is a radiological observation where individual tumor cells separate from the main mass and disperse elsewhere within the brain.
-From an imaging perspective, necrotic regions show up as dark regions (or holes) within a tumor; while multifocal tumors appear as segregated masses.
-Examples of both necrosis and multifocality captured by MRI images are shown in Figure \ref{Fig_S3}.
+From an imaging perspective, necrotic regions show up as dark regions (or holes) within a tumor, while multifocal tumors appear as segregated masses.
+Examples of both necrosis and multifocality captured by MRI images are shown in Figure \ref{Fig_S2}.
 It has been suggested that the more necrosis or multifocality there is in a GBM tumor, the more aggressive the disease \cite{pmid8635139,pmid26323991}.
-Applying homology to radiomic studies not only identifies such phenomena, but also tracks the number of times they occur; thereby, providing some measure of disease severity.
+Applying homology to radiomic studies not only identifies such phenomena, but also tracks the number of times they occur and thereby provides a notional measure of disease severity.

-Theoretically, homology is indexed by integers: the 0th-degree homology captures the number of connected components in the shape, the 1st-degree homology captures the number of loops, and the 2nd-degree homology captures the number of voids.
-In the context of our GBM application, degree 0 homology corresponds to tumor masses and lesions, while degrees 1 and 2 homology correspond to necrosis, depending on whether we consider analyzing the 2-dimensional image slices from an MRI or the 3-dimensional tumor as a whole, respectively.
+Homology is indexed by integers: the 0th-degree homology captures the number of connected components in the shape, the 1st-degree homology captures the number of loops, and the 2nd-degree homology captures the number of voids.
+In the context of our GBM application, degree 0 homology corresponds to tumor masses and lesions.
+Degrees 1 and 2 homology correspond to necrosis, depending on whether we are analyzing 2-dimensional image slices from an MRI or the 3-dimensional tumor as a whole.